oldkingcone/slopShell/README.md

 Since I derped, and forgot to talk about usage.
 Here goes.

-For this shell to work, you need 2 things, a victim that allows php file upload(yourself, in an educational environment) and a way to send http requests to this webshell.
+For this shell to work, you need 2 things, a victim that allows php file upload(yourself, in an educational environment) and a way to send http requests to this webshell (the client script is the 100% best way to communicate with this shell).

 Thank you for all the support the community has given, it means alot to us.
 Now for things that will be added to this shell, to make it even more awesome.